pluginpal/strapi-webtools/packages/docs/docs/getting-started/usage.md

 Disabling Webtools for a content type will permanently delete all URL aliases associated with that content type.
 This action cannot be undone.
 :::

+When you disable Webtools:

+- `pluginOptions.webtools.enabled` is set to `false` in the schema
+- All URL aliases for this content type are deleted from the database

 To disable Webtools for a content type:

 1. Go to **Content-Type Builder**